 All of these activities create hardships in your marriage which jeopardize your financial security.
 If your divorce is filed on the basis of these grounds, it may entitle you to a larger portion in a settlement.

 It is not uncommon in a marriage for one spouse to sacrifice his or her own career for the sake of supporting the partner or to take care of children.
 In this case, you may be entitled to spousal support or alimony.
-This can help you to get the skills you need to re-enter the workforce and can ensure you are financially provided for while you get back on your feet.
+This can help you to get the skills you need to re-enter the workforce and can ensure that you are financially provided for while you get back on your feet.

-Child support payments are meant to provide for the care and support of children of your marriage.
+Child support payments are meant to provide for the care and support of children from your marriage.
 These payments are based on both parents’ income and the amount of time the children spend in each one’s home.
 However, your child’s age or stage of development may require you to remain home with them, rather than returning to the workforce.
-In this case, you may be entitled to spousal support or a greater portion of property and assets in your settlement.
+In this case, you may be entitled to spousal support or a greater portion of property and assets in your divorce settlement.

-According to Forbes, it is common for spouses to hide assets during divorce to avoid having to divide them in any resulting settlement or divorce order.
+It is common for spouses to hide assets during divorce to avoid having to divide them in any resulting settlement or divorce order.
 If you suspect this may be an issue, discuss it right away with your divorce attorney.

 We can check bank statements, past filed tax returns, property records, and other documents to uncover these assets.
 Even if you have already signed a settlement or an order was issued in your case, we may be able to go back to court based on new evidence.

 Get Trusted Legal Guidance From Our Middlesex County Divorce Attorney